Financial Directive

 With the exception of minor payments, payments must be made through bank accounts.

-The opening and closing of bank accounts and access to them shall be decided by the Board of Directors.
-The Board of Directors may authorise the Managing Director to decide on the access rights to the accounts.
+The opening and closing of bank accounts and access to them shall be decided by the Board.
+The Board may authorise the CEO to decide on the access rights to the accounts.

 The Foundation’s credit and debit cards may be used only for the Foundation’s own expenditure.
-The Governing Board shall approve separately the policy for the use of credit and debit cards.
+The CEO issues the payment cards for the staff members and informs the Board.

-The Executive Director shall decide on the amount of the Foundation’s cash resources and shall be responsible for the treasury management of the Foundation.
+The CEO shall decide on the amount of the Foundation’s cash resources and shall be responsible for the treasury management of the Foundation.

 4.2.
 Procurement